8 Best Basement Wood Flooring Brand and Options

 We’ll start by presenting our case study of an 850 sq ft solid hardwood floor installation.
 We’ll present the job specifications and the actual real-life quotes we got from 3 different contractors in our city.
 We’ll show you before and after photos of the job we ended up doing mostly ourselves, and of course, we’ll show you the final bill.
 Lastly, we’ve got some great some great tips to help you save even more money when installing your hardwood floor.

-Packing Up Your Hardwood Floors When You Move – Yes, It is an Option!
-0
+Hardwood Floors Moving Packing Up When You Move – Yes, It is an Option!

 We preach and preach that hardwood floors are such a great investment due in large part to their longevity.
 It's no stretch to say that Easiklip hardwood floors can legitimately set off the rooms in your house for the next 50+ years.